MrCerealGuy/Stonecraft/doc/Manual.md

 ```

 Available save formats: txt, csv, lua, json, json_pretty

-# Troubleshooting

-## Multiplayer/Network issues

-Q: There are some online servers that can only run protocol 24 - 32.

-A: Please download stonecraft-1.2.4a-XXXX-old-net-proto.zip from https://mrcerealguy.itch.io/stonecraft and extract the binary in _&lt;YOUR/STONECRAFT/DIRECTORY&gt;/bin/_ folder.
-Start stonecraft-1.2.4a[.exe] and connect to your desired server.

 [![Creative Commons License](https://i.creativecommons.org/l/by-nc-sa/4.0/80x15.png)](http://creativecommons.org/licenses/by-nc-sa/4.0/)
 This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).